phema-team/Phema.Validation/README.md

   validation =>
     validation.AddValidation<TestModel, TestValidation, TestValidationComponent>());
 ```
-- You have to use mvc for validation, because validation uses filters for it
+- You have to use `mvc` for validation, because validation uses filters for it
 - You can inject `IValidationContext` to any part of your application
 - You can override key by using `[DataMember(Name = "key")]` attribute
 - You can add `Validation` without `ValidationComponent`, but i prefer not to do that because of responsibility
+- If your validation context will be invalid after controller action executed, result will be substituted by validation messages.
+Try to check validation messages added explicitly by injection of `IValidationContext` before submiting changes